Syncroness-Inc/cef/Docs/ProjectDocs/ProjectSetup/ProjectSetup.md

 ## Syncroness Internal CEF development - repository configuration

 For actual CEF development, a target platform is desired for debug and test purposes - for this, the CEF repository is added to a parent repository as a submodule where CEF development can continue within an embedded context.

-From within a target (STM, NXP, etc) project repository/folder, the following commands will add CEF as a submodule and switch to a branch for further development
+If you are setting up a new project from scratch the following commands will add CEF as a submodule and switch to a branch for further development.
+The commands should be executed from a top-level directory in the new project's repository/folder so that the submodule is added at an appropriate position in the directory tree.

 ```
 git submodule add cef http://bitbucket.syncroness.com:7990/scm/cef/cef.git Cef